FortAwesome/Font-Awesome/CONTRIBUTING.md

 1. Please be nice.
 Font Awesome is a happy place.
 2. Please do not request comprehensive sets of icons related to a very specific field.
 3. Please [search](../../search?type=Issues) to see if your icon request already exists.
-If a request is found, please +1 that one.
+If a request is found, please add a 👍 reaction to that one.
 4. Please make requests for single icons, unless you are requesting a couple of strictly related icons (e.g., thumbs-up/thumbs-down).
 5. Please and thank you if you include the following:
   - Title your [new issue](../../issues/new?title=Icon%20Request:%20icon-) `Icon request: icon-name` (e.g., `Icon request: icon-car`).